 The Lab focuses on generating new material and/or deepening existing projects and/or taking them into new directions.
 Each week participants write for up-to one hour of the 2.5-hour session.
 (In many writing classes, the work is done at home and brought in to be discussed.)

 My experience shows that subjective negative feedback in the process of discovery and development can cause writers to abandon a great impulse before it has a chance to transform into a definitive idea.
 Subjective positive feedback; e.g.: "what I like" too often illuminates the taste of the person giving feedback more than providing the writer with ideas for further deepening or development.
 (In some traditional workshop models, people voice opinions about what "worked" and what didn't along with what they "liked" and didn't in each other's drafts.)

 Writing time is divided between a warm-up and two deepening exercises based that week's experiment.
-Participants are also given an optional take-home challenge and the option to post for feedback from Matthew.
+Participants are also given an optional take-home challenge and the option to post for feedback from me.

 While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting in poetry, playwrighting, and with genre-defying prose.

 What about the vibe?

 The Lab is for people who take their writing, but not themselves, seriously.
 There's plenty of laughing and camaraderie; and most of it stems, in some way, from hard work.
-Is if fun?
+Is it fun?
 Yes, but it's not a party.
-Matthew understands that it's a big deal to carve out and dedicate money and one evening to your writing.
+I understand that it's a big deal to carve out and dedicate money and one evening to your writing.
 It begins on time and ends on time.
 There isn't much off-subject chatting during the sessions, but the participants tend to be social before and after.

 Who should take The Lab?